I’m feeling a little smug.

 I had various other things like Beet-It and Curranz at various times and followed various loading strategies with them.
 Specifically I took more Beet-It than I normally would and also had one stashed away for use in T2.

-I also loaded up the Aerofill with two bottles of Hvmn Ketone supplement (BHB), these being to specifically take me though the bike leg.
+I also loaded up the Aerofill with two bottles of Hvmn Ketone supplement (BHB), these being to specifically take me through the bike leg.

 Kit and Gadgets